GOVCERT-LU/ce1sus/README.md

 * Synchronization between ce1sus instances
 * Web-interface sync-server management (MISP and ce1sus)
 * Mail notifications
-* Attributes/Objects/Observables additionally can be shared via TLP level
+* Elements can additionally can be shared via TLP level
+* DB is based on the STIX data model

 ##Requirements